 The Output of the Heart.-It has already been pointed out (p.
-26) that, when a skeletal muscle contracts, the contractile stress developed in it is proportional to the initial length of its muscle fibres, i.e. its length just before it begins to contract, and that if the muscle is stretched by means of a weight it contracts more forcibly. heart muscle behaves in exactly the same way, the only difference being that, as the heart is a hollow organ, the initial length of its muscle fibres depends upon the stretching of the fibres produced by the contained blood.
-Hence the greater the amount of blood present in the ventricle at the beginning of systole, the greater is the initial length of its fibres, and the greater the force with which it contracts. follows, therefore, that the amount of blood expelled from the ventricles at each beat is determined by the degree to which they are distended at the beginning of systole; and, if the arterial pressure is steady, this depends solely on the amount of blood entering the heart during diastole.
-This amount is increased (1) by deeper respiratory movements, whereby more blood is sent into the heart with each inspiration; (2) by muscular movement, which drives blood along the veins towards the heart; and muscular movement lead to a much larger output of blood than during rest.
-There is a certain optimum filling of the heart, and initial length of its muscle fibres, at which the mechanical efficiency of the muscle during contraction is at its best; excessive filling of the heart may dilate it to such an extent during diastole as to diminish its efficiency, and its output falls.
-In the normal animal, the presence of the pericardium prevents the risk of over-distension of the heart.

-(3) by any increase in the total volume of the circulating blood, such as is produced by the injection of blood or saline solution into a vein (fig. 89).
-During exercise, the more forcible respiration and the active
+26) that, when a skeletal muscle contracts, the contractile stress developed in it is proportional to the initial length of its muscle-fibres, i.e. its length just before it begins to contract, and that, if the muscle is stretched by means of a weight, it contracts more forcibly.
+The heart-muscle behaves in exactly the same way; but, since the heart is a hollow organ, the initial length of its fibres, namely, their length at the end of diastole, depends upon the amount of blood present in its cavities.
+If the heart is distended with blood each fibre will be longer than if it contains but little blood, and the greater the initial length of its fibres, the greater will be the force with which it contracts during systole.
+The fact that the contractile power of the heart-muscle varies with the length of its fibres at the end of diastole, or, in other words, with the volume of the heart at the end of diastole, has been termed by Starling the law of the heart.
+It follows, therefore, that the amount of blood expelled from the ventricles at each beat is determined by the degree to which they are distended at the beginning of systole; and, if the arterial pressure is steady, this depends on the amount of blood entering the heart during diastole.
+This amount is increased (1) by deeper respiratory movements, whereby more blood is sent into the heart with each inspiration; (2) by muscular movement, which drives blood along the veins towards the heart; and (3) by any increase in the total volume of the circulating blood, such as is produced by the injection of blood or saline solution into a vein (fig. 95).
+During muscular exercise, the more forcible respiration and the active muscular movement lead to a much larger flow of blood into the heart and, therefore, to a larger output of blood than during rest.

-Fig. 89.-Tracing to show the effect of increased diastolic filling of the ventricles upon their output and volume.
+Fig. 95.-Tracing to show the effect of increased diastolic filling of the ventricles upon their output and volume.
 The venous inflow was increased by injecting saline solution into a vein.
-The heart was enclosed in a cardiometer: downstroke=systole.
-A=calibration of cardiometer.
+The heart was enclosed in a cardiometer: downstroke = systole.
+A = calibration of cardiometer.

-The output of the heart is not affected, except for a few moments, by alterations in the arterial blood pressure, unless these are extreme.
-The first effect of a rise of blood pressure is that for a few beats the output of the ventricles becomes smaller; and, since the amount of blood entering the heart during each diastole is unchanged, the volume of the heart at the end of each diastole, and systole, gradually becomes larger.
+The output of the heart is not affected, except for a few moments, by alterations in the arterial blood-pressure, unless these are extreme.
+The first effect of a rise of blood-pressure is that for a few beats the output of the ventricles becomes smaller; and, since the amount of blood entering the heart during each diastole is unchanged, the volume of the heart gradually becomes larger.
 The greater distension of the ventricle increases the length of its fibres, causing them to contract more and more forcibly during systole and thus to expel more blood into the aorta.
-The result is that the heart soon becomes so dilated at the end of diastole, and therefore contracts so strongly during systole, that its output per beat becomes as large as it was at the lower arterial pressure (fig. 90).
+The result is that the heart soon becomes so dilated at the end of diastole, and therefore contracts so strongly during systole, that its output per beat becomes as large as it was at the lower arterial pressure (fig. 96).
+In the normal animal, the presence of the pericardium prevents the risk of over-distension of the heart.

-Fig. 90.-Effect of a rise of arterial pressure upon the output of heart.
+Fig. 96.-Effect of a rise of arterial pressure upon the output of heart.
 (Knowlton and Starling.)
 A, volume of ventricle; B, arterial pressure; C, output of left ventricle; D, time in seconds.